iAniket23/FissionMunk/README.md

 pip install fissionmunk
 ```
 ### Set Up Your First Simulation
-Now that you’ve installed FissionMunk, let's create a basic simulation.
+Now that you’ve installed FissionMunk, let's create a very basic simulation.
 First let's install a visualization library such as pygame (`pip install pygame`).
 Here's an example to help you get started:

 #### Example: Basic Fission Simulation